 Law clerks help attorneys with litigation, prepare research memos and briefs, take clients through intake, and other tasks.

 SLLS does not offer financial assistance.
 You are encouraged to seek outside funding.
 Applicants should demonstrate a sincere interest in poverty law.

-To apply, please send your resume and a cover letter to Executive Director Laura via email@example.com.
+To apply, please send your resume and a cover letter to Executive Director Laura Tuggle via firstname.lastname@example.org.

-For other opportunities go to the Volunteer page and the Careers page.
+For other opportunities go to the Volunteer page and other postings to the Careers page.

 Deferred Associates or Public Interest Fellows

 SLLS has positions available for volunteer attorneys/deferred associates/legal fellows for periods ranging from three to 12 months.
 Positions are considered for all SLLS practice areas and projects.
 SLLS considers special projects based on the experience and interests of legal fellowship recipients.